software-challenge/player_python/README.md

 1. Open your terminal or console wherever you want to create your directory that you will upload.
 2. Type `mkdir my_player` to create a new directory named `my_player`.
 You can name yours whatever you want.
 3. Enter the directory using `cd my_player`.
-4. Run the command: `pip download socha xsdata==22.7 -d dependencies` in the directory.
+4. Run the command: `pip download socha --only-binary=:all: --platform manylinux2014_x86_64 --python-version 310 -d dependencies` in the directory.
    This command downloads the dependencies you need into the folder `dependencies`.
 5. Ensure to add all your dependencies that your client uses.
 6. After the download, create a last directory using `mkdir .pip_cache`.